mykhail0/configuration/README.md

-# Dot-files
+# Configuration
-My configuration files for various programs
+Repository of various configuration files and so called dot-files for programs I use on Linux desktop.